 The nearby city of Oaxaca, which is built on a grid pattern, is a good example of Spanish colonial town planning.
 The solidity and volume of the city's buildings show that they were adapted to the earthquake-prone region in which these architectural gems were constructed.

-The World Heritage property, located in the in the Mexican region known as Central Valleys (or Oaxaca Valley) in the depression formed between the Sierra Madre Oriental and the Sierra Madre del Sur, is composed of two distinct cultural sites: the historic center of Oaxaca de Juarez and the archaeological site of Monte Albán.
+The World Heritage property, located in the Mexican region known as Central Valleys (or Oaxaca Valley) in the depression formed between the Sierra Madre Oriental and the Sierra Madre del Sur, is composed of two distinct cultural sites: the historic center of Oaxaca de Juarez and the archaeological site of Monte Albán.

-The city of Oaxaca de Juarez, initially named Antequera, was founded in 1529 in a small valley occupied by a group of Zapotec Indians.
-It is an example of sixteenth XVI century colonial city and of town planning given that it retains its trace in the form of checkerboard with square blocks and portals on all four sides of the square.
+The city of Oaxaca de Juarez initially named Antequera, was founded in 1529 in a small valley occupied by a group of Zapotec Indians.
+It is an example of sixteenth XVI century colonial city and of town planning given that it retains its trace in the form of a checkerboard with square blocks and portals on all four sides of the square.